emdgroup/baybe/docs/userguide/transfer_learning.md

 # Transfer Learning

-BayBE offers the possibility to mix data from multiple, *similar but not identical* campaigns in order to accelerate optimization – a procedure called **transfer earning**.
+BayBE offers the possibility to mix data from multiple, *similar but not identical* campaigns in order to accelerate optimization – a procedure called **transfer learning**.
 This feature is automatically enabled when using a [Gaussian process surrogate model](baybe.surrogates.gaussian_process.core.GaussianProcessSurrogate) in combination with a [`TaskParameter`].